operator-framework/operator-sdk/website/content/en/docs/building-operators/golang/migration.md

 In order to use the previous one ensure that you have the [operator-lib][operator-lib] as a dependency of your project.

-- The default port used by the metric endpoint binds to from `:8383` to `:8080`.
+- The default port used by the metric endpoint binds to `:8080` from the previous `:8383`.
 To continue using port `8383`, specify `--metrics-addr=:8383` when you start the operator.

-- `OPERATOR_NAME` and `POD_NAME` environment variable are no longer used. `OPERATOR_NAME` was used to define the name for a leader election config map.
-Operator authors should use the `LeaderElectionID` attribute from the [Manager Options][ctrl-options] which is set hardcoded into the `main.go`:
+- `OPERATOR_NAME` and `POD_NAME` environment variables are no longer used. `OPERATOR_NAME` was used to define the name for a leader election config map.
+Operator authors should use the `LeaderElectionID` attribute from the [Manager Options][ctrl-options] which is hardcoded in `main.go`:

 ```go
 func main() {